Opportunities for both HLTH and KIN students in the SKHS

 Students are registered into KNPE 251 and HLTH 252 in July.

-1. Review 2024-25 Research Practicum Opportunities (Updated on March 13th, 2024; this list will be updated as new positions become available).
+- Review 2025-26 Research Practicum Opportunities (Updated on April 27th, 2025) at the end of your second year; this list will be updated as new positions become available).
 This provides information about the labs accepting research interns; descriptions of current research projects; number of positions available; application contact information; and, deadline.

-2. Apply directly to the research group(s) of your interest by the deadline of Monday March 25th, 2024 by sending a cover letter (this can be an e-mail or a separate document), unofficial transcript, and résumé.
+- Apply directly to the research group(s) of your interest before the deadline (if applicable) by sending a cover letter (this can be an e-mail or a separate document), unofficial transcript, and résumé.
 The contact information is provided in the Research Practicum Opportunities document above.
 Copy your application to the Laboratory and Educational Coordinator.

 YEAR 3